vizzuhq/vizzu-lib/docs/content/tutorial/5-group-stack.md

 	}
 })
 ```

-To change the grouping of the chart, you just need to put replace the recently
+In order to change the category via which the elements are grouped, just
-added dimension to the chart.
+replace the dimension with another one on the same axis.

 ```javascript { "title": "Regrouping the chart" }
 chart.animate({